Longford, London: Transport

 Immediately to the north is a purpose-built bypass with a western junction connected A4, to the M4 that is, which is parallel and has two junction with this road also directly north of Heathrow airport, with the newer Junction 14 for Terminal 5 a very limited access junction, for the airport roads only.

 Access to the M25 motorway is considerably shortest to the south, at Junction 14 (Stanwell Moor).

 The Bath Road (A4) is an arterial road and traffic along it became so dense so early that in 1928 a bypass to Longford and Colnbrook was opened.

+The village is directly served by two bus routes: the 81, operated by London Buses, which runs from Hounslow to Slough; and the 423, operated by London United, which runs from Hounslow to the bus station at Heathrow's Terminal 5.

 Landmarks

 Longford retains an old-fashioned community centre character, in particular a former and an existing public house which are listed buildings only at Grade II mostly on age rather than simply architecture.
 An old building, Yeomans, which has been subdivided into three flats is listed.
-Other listed buildings include Longford Cottage, Queen River Cottage and adjoining Willow Tree Cottage, and King's Bridge which is the name of the 1834-built main bridge by the very last building at the west end of the (old) Bath Road street, which crosses the nearby siphoned off Longford River, which Charles I had constructed — this feeds Bushy Park and Hampton Court Gardens.
+Other listed buildings include Longford Meeting House, Queen River Cottage and adjoining Willow Tree Cottage, and King's Bridge which is the name of the 1834-built main bridge by the very last building at the west end of the (old) Bath Road street, which crosses the nearby siphoned off Longford River, which Charles I had constructed — this feeds Bushy Park and Hampton Court Gardens.

 One of the listed cottages is thatched.